madsgroholdt/AC215_gAIn/README.md

 ## gAIn Application Setup Guide

-Welcome to the gAIn platform!
-Follow these steps to get the application up and running.
+Follow these steps to get the application up and running locally.

 ---